isomerpages/moe-methodistgirlssch/_mg-curriculum/Academic/English.md

 ### Curriculum

-Our P1 to P6 English syllabus is developed based on the MOE English Syllabus 2020 and is closely aligned to the STELLAR (Strategies for English Language Learning and Reading) Programme.
+Our P1 to P6 English syllabus is developed based on the MOE English Syllabus 2020 and is closely aligned to the STELLAR (Strategies for English Language Learning and Reading) Programme.&nbsp;&nbsp;

-STELLAR aims to strengthen both language and reading skills as well as promote a positive attitude towards reading in the foundational years through the use of evidence-based, learner-centred and developmentally appropriate pedagogical approaches.
+STELLAR&nbsp;aims to strengthen both language and reading skills as well as promote a positive attitude towards reading in the foundational years through the use of evidence-based, learner-centred and developmentally appropriate pedagogical approaches.

 For more information about the English Curriculum in Primary School, please click on the following link: [https://www.moe.gov.sg/primary/curriculum/syllabus](https://www.moe.gov.sg/primary/curriculum/syllabus) and look under English Language.